apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.md

 ## How to use connectors

-In the Table API of PyFlink, DDL is recommended to define source and sink.
-You can use the `execute_sql()` method on `TableEnvironment` to register source and sink with DDL.
-After that, you can select from the source table and insert into the sink table.
+In PyFink's Table API, DDL is the recommended way to define sources and sinks, executed via the `execute_sql()` method on the `TableEnvironment`.
+This makes the table available for use by the application.

 {% highlight python %}